No products in the cart.

 How Frequently You Take CBD and How Much You Use

-The more you use CBD, the longer it will stay in your body.
+The more you use CBD or hemp oil, the longer it will stay in your body.
 Similarly, if you take larger doses, it will stick around in your system for a longer amount of time.

 Having a fast metabolism helps your body lose any traces of CBD more quickly.
 How recently a person has eaten also affects how quickly the substance metabolizes in the body.

-People who are more active will most likely have CBD expelled from their system faster.
+People who are more active will most likely have CBD isolate or other products expelled from their system faster.
 Other lifestyle choices that help metabolize the substance more quickly are a high-fiber diet with all of the needed vitamins and minerals, drinking more water, not smoking, and getting enough sleep.

 Here are some tips and tricks to help ease any concerns with impending drug tests: